 For the 62 patients with measurable disease at baseline, the median age was 73 years (range 52 to 88); the majority were White (73%) and 10% were Black; and 98% of patients had an ECOG performance status of 0 or 1.
-All patients had received at least one prior androgen receptor-directed therapy, 34% had received 2 prior androgen receptor-directed therapies, and all patients also received prior taxane chemotherapy.
+All patients had received at least one prior androgen receptor-directed therapy, 34% had received 2 prior androgen receptor-directed therapies and 2% had received 3 prior androgen receptor-directed therapies, and all patients also received prior taxane chemotherapy.
 Eighteen percent of patients had lung and 21% had liver metastases at baseline.
 Twenty-four percent had metastases to lymph nodes alone.
 Forty percent had 10 or more bone lesions at baseline.